 Genesis chapter 2 tells us that the location was arid.
-The name Eridu relates to the modern word 'arid'.
-Genesis tells us that “there was no man to cultivate the ground”, but as soon as the Lord God brought water to the area people who had lived elsewhere went to live in the area and Eridu had its beginnings.
+The name Eridu seems to relate to the modern word 'arid'.
+Genesis tells us that “there was no man to cultivate the ground,” but as soon as the Lord God brought water to the area people who had lived elsewhere went to live in the area and Eridu had its beginnings.
 The supply of water meant the land could be worked and used to produce crops.

 So if Eridu is where Adam and Eve went to live after they left the garden, (and it looks probable that it was), Eridu would already have been up and running as a viable city.